Crappie Must-Have Spawn Tips for Best Results

 Crappie spawn timing varies widely across regions.
 If you fish in different states or travel to unfamiliar waters, avoid assuming that one lake will behave like another.

 Southern waters often warm earlier and may begin spawning in late winter or early spring.
-In these systems, the window can move quickly if warm weather arrives in a stretch.
+In those systems, the window can move quickly if warm weather arrives in a sustained stretch.
 Northern waters usually spawn later, sometimes not until late spring.

 Elevation, inflow, reservoir size, and weather patterns all affect the schedule.
 Even within the same state, two lakes may be weeks apart.
 A deep reservoir with cold inflow may lag behind a smaller, shallower lake nearby.
-For that reason, the best trip planning includes a check on current water conditions, not just historical averages.

-Pre-Spawn Tactics That Lead into the Spawn
+Pre-Spawn Tactics That Lead Into the Spawn

 Many strong crappie trips are built before the spawn fully starts.
 Pre-spawn fishing teaches you where fish are moving and what structure they prefer.
 That information becomes even more useful as the spawn progresses.